Scribes and Scholars: Medieval Education in France

 Readings and discussions are supplemented by visits to sites in and around Paris.
 These site visits add historical context to the program's theme and feature more spoken Latin, as well as the reading of Latin texts that are relevant to, or evoke, the site–an approach we call loci in locis, or “texts in places.”
 Participants in Paideia programs report that reading loci in locis helps them form a deeper connection with both ancient texts and the sites and monuments they visit.

-In 2023, the Living Latin in Paris program will read the Carmina Burana, a collection of 12-13th century medieval songs, and as well as other similar texts from the era.
+In 2024, the Living Latin in Paris program will read selections from cathedral schools, the Latin-speaking world of learning associated with them, as well as other similar texts from the era.

 Admissions Process

 Participants should know the basics of Latin grammar.
 This usually means the equivalent of one year of college or two years of high-school Latin or completing Paideia’s self-paced online Living Latin course.
 No experience speaking Latin is required, but experienced Latin speakers are also encouraged to apply.
-Anyone 18 and above who meets the prerequisites is welcome to apply.
+Participants must be 18 years or older.
+Students under the age of 18 and students who have not yet graduated from high school should consider Living Latin in Rome High School.
 The ideal group will be varied and complementary, able to help one another learn by playing to each other’s talents and interests.

 Tuition